sms-lab/sms-lab.github.io/_pages/about.md

 <h4>{{ member.name }}</h4>
 <h4><i>{{ member.info }}</i></h4>
 <ul style="overflow: hidden; padding-left: 0">
 Dr. Hu has published more than 100 peer-reviewed technical papers in prestigious journals and international conferences, with 5 being ESI highly cited papers.
 He was a recipient of the Best Paper Finalist Award at the SPIE Conference on Smart Structures/NDE in 2018.
 He has filed 4 patents, including 1 Singapore patent and 3 Chinese patents.
-According to Google Scholar statistics in February 2024, his publications have received over 2900 citations with an H-index of 28.
+According to Google Scholar statistics in August 2024, his publications have received over 2900 citations with an H-index of 30.
 He is featured in the world's top 2% of Scientists List (2022) identified by Stanford University.
 He serves as reviewer for more than 60 SCI journals and guest editor for the Journal of Physics D: Applied Physics and ASCE Journal of Environmental Engineering.
 </ul>
 </div>
 </div>